abc1m2x3c/LPRforPool/README.md

 This repository contains example codes for 'Local polynomial regression for pooled response data' by Dewei Wang, Xichen Mou, Xiang Li, and Xianzheng Huang

 ## A simple example
 Below are example codes for simulation study (Design 1) in the paper.
-The sample codes include funnctions of the local linear estimator for individual-level data, three pooled-data estimators in the paper (average-weighted estimator, product-weighted estimator, and marginal-integration estimator), and the corresponding bandwidth selection methods using cross validation.
+The sample codes include funnctions of the local linear estimator for individual-level data, three pooled data estimators proposed in the paper (average-weighted estimator, product-weighted estimator, and marginal-integration estimator), and the corresponding bandwidth selection methods using cross validation.
 All codes below are included in 'Example.R' in this repository.

 ### Step 1.
 Clean the memory, install (if has not) and load the required R packages, and source the code in this repository
 ```